 Its highly functional drag-and-drop editor can be used to design pretty much any kind of ecommerce store, and you can sell products, services, and digital goods.
-It has built-in tools for SEO and blogging; an analytics dashboard showing site performance in great detail; and lots of apps to choose from.
+It has built-in tools for website SEO (opens in new tab) and blogging (opens in new tab); an analytics dashboard showing site performance in great detail; and lots of apps to choose from.
 You can even inject your own code if you’d like to use an unsupported third-party app, though there's no centralized marketplace for one-click app installations.

 For online stores, you’d have to go for at least a Business plan for $18 a month, while larger and more dedicated online stores can choose from Basic Commerce and Advanced Commerce for $26 and $40 a month, respectively.
 These plans also come with 0% transaction fees and customer account management.

 Read our comprehensive Squarespace review (opens in new tab).

 Browse our Squarespace promo codes page for the latest offers and discounts.

 Founded in 1999, Volusion is one of the first names to offer a website builder with ecommerce.
 As of 2021, it had sold services worth $28bn and hosted more than 30,000 online stores.